On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: The projective model structure on made explicit

 that maps a groupoid to the same groupoid together with the identity involution. \\ The forgetful functor has a left adjoint denoted $S$ that maps a groupoid $G$ to $S(G)\coloneqq G\textstyle\coprod G$ together with the involution that swaps the two copies of $G$. \\ The functor $!$ has a right adjoint, namely the fixed-points functor, where $G^{\Z2}$ is the subgroupoid of $G$ of fixed points and fixed morphisms under the $\Z2$-action.
-Note that $G^{\Z2}$ is $\lim G$.\\ Since limits and colimits are pointwise in a presheaf category, $\0!$ and $\1!$ (shorten $\0$ and $\1$ when no confusion is possible) are the corresponding initial and terminal objects in $\GGpd$. \\ Last, given a groupoid $G$ together with an involution, we will denote by $G\f$ the full subgroupoid of $G$ consisting of its fixed points. \end{notn}
+Note that $G^{\Z2}$ is $\lim G$.\\ Since limits and colimits are pointwise in a presheaf category, $\0!$ and $\1!$ (shortened to $\0$ and $\1$ when no confusion is possible) are the corresponding initial and terminal objects in $\GGpd$. \\ Given a groupoid $G$ together with an involution, we will denote by $G\f$ the full subgroupoid of $G$ consisting of its fixed points, {\em i.e.} the objects are the fixed points, but we take all (not necessarily fixed) morphisms between them. \\ Last, given a morphism of groupoids $f:A\rightarrow B$ and $x\in B$ , $f^{-1}\lbrace{x}\rbrace$ will denote the subgroupoid of $A$ whose objects are objects of $A$ above $x$ and morphisms are morphisms of $A$ above the identity $1_x$. \end{notn}

-Knowing the generating acyclic cofibrations in $\Gpd$, by looking at the construction of the projective model structure one finds the generating acyclic cofibrations with respect to the projective model structure on $\GGpd$\cite[proof of proposition A.2.8.2]{lurie:higher-topoi}.
-Indeed, a set (actually it is a singleton in that case) of generating acyclic cofibrations is given by the following inclusion : .
+Knowing the generating acyclic cofibrations in $\Gpd$, by looking at the construction of the projective model structure one finds the generating acyclic cofibrations with respect to the projective model structure on $\GGpd$ \cite[proof of proposition A.2.8.2]{lurie:higher-topoi}.
+Indeed, a set (actually it is a singleton in that case) of generating acyclic cofibrations is given by the following inclusion: